PartTimeDevs/easy-inventory/README.md

 # easy-inventory
-A django webapp for easy inventory manage
+A django webapp for easy inventory management